davebrny/test-lab/readme.md

 ## limitations

+\-  for test lab to work at all you need to be able to get the script path from your editor's title bar or by some other method

 \- this does not run whole files, only code that is under a label

 \- since each lab script is restarted when a label is run, this means there is a slight delay from when you press the hotkey to the code executing

-\-  for test lab to work at all you need to be able to get the script path from your editor's title bar or by some other method

 &nbsp;

-## suported editors
+## supported editors

+- atom
+- __*__ notepad
+- notepad++
 - sublime text

-&nbsp;
+> editors with a * at the start only show the filename in the titlebar and not the full path, so in these cases it will only work if a [folder](https://github.com/davebrny/test-lab#settingsini) has been added and the file can be found in the root of that folder

+#### adding support
 support for other editors can be added to the end of `\.data\script lab.ahk`.   the function should use the editor's process name (without .exe) at the start and `_active_file()` after it:
 ```
 sublime_text_active_file()